Allen-Synthesis/EuroPi/contrib/harmonic_lfos.md

 Six harmonically related sine wave LFOs

 Knob 1 controls the rate of the LFOs.
 The CV input is added to this value, so you can get some wacky results by using another LFO as the CV input.
+Knob 2 controls the random chance, from 0-100%, of a single LFO 'mutating' to be a new random division of the master clock, between 1 and 13.
+A mutation can happen once per step maximum.
 Button 1 and the digital input both allow the LFOs to all be reset simultaneously

 There is a list named ```HARMONICS```, by editing which you can change the relationships of the LFOs.